 COPY OF PASSPORT: The first two pages of your passport.

 4 EXTRA PASSPORT PHOTOS

 Be in the Best Shape of Your Life!

 RMI provides the following equipment for your program: sleeping tents, sleeping pads, dining tent, stoves, chef and group cooking equipment, fuel, tables, chairs, and private biological toilet at each camp,

 Every guide on your climb will carry rescue equipment and a first aid kit.
 Each climb has two-way radios and a satellite phone for emergency contact.

-Breakfast and dinner meals on the trek are included as indicated in our Trip Itinerary.
+Breakfast, lunch and dinner meals on the trek are included as indicated in our Trip Itinerary.
 With the exception of hotel breakfasts, most restaurant meals are on your own.
 Your trip fee does not included bottled water and drinks.

 Please list any special dietary needs on the Participant Information Form.
 The form must be returned to the RMI Office 90 days prior to the program departure date.